IISSI2-IS-profs/Deliverus-Backend-2022-2023/README.md

 ### 4.1.
 Restaurant controller methods.
 #### 4.1.1 Create method to Create entity
-Typically, we expect that the body of the req includes a json document with all the needed information to create a new element of the entity.
+Typically, we expect that the body of the req includes a JSON document with all the needed information to create a new element of the entity.
 To access this document we use the `req.body` attribute.

-Sequelize offers a way of creating new elements, the `Model.build` method that receives a json object that includes the needed fields for buliding a new element and then a `Model.save` method to store it in the corresponding database table.
+Sequelize offers a way of creating new elements, the `Model.build` method that receives a JSON object that includes the needed fields for buliding a new element and then a `Model.save` method to store it in the corresponding database table.

 For the RestaurantController we can do this by using the following snippets:
 ```Javascript